LOS-ELFOS-DE-LA-SALLE-SDLG/los-elfos-de-la-salle-/README.md

 - **Gear System Integration:**
   Just like the DC motor, a gear is attached to the servo shaft and linked to the steering mechanism through LEGO gears, allowing accurate directional control.

----

 ## 7. Implementation of Gear Systems

 **DC Motor 1.5 V:**
 To convert the motor’s speed into controlled movement, a LEGO gear system was used.
 A gear is mounted on the motor shaft and meshes with another gear connected to the wheels.
 This reduction system helps manage speed and torque effectively, ensuring smooth and stable movement.

 **Mounting Considerations:**
-The LEGO chassis provides a strong but lightweight base to hold the motor securely while keeping the weight balanced.
+The 3D chassis provides a strong but lightweight base to hold the motor securely while keeping the weight balanced.

 **Servo Motor MG995:**
 The servo motor uses LEGO gears to control the steering mechanism.
 This setup provides precise control of the robot’s turning radius and direction.

----

 ## 8. Chassis Design and Component Mounting

 **Chassis Selection:**
-The chassis was designed with LEGO pieces to balance strength and weight, leaving enough space to hold the DC motor, servo, sensors, and wiring.
+The chassis was designed with 3D pieces to balance strength and weight, leaving enough space to hold the DC motor, servo, sensors, and wiring.

 **Mounting of Components:**
 The motor, gears, and sensors are strategically mounted to keep the robot balanced.
 The DC motor is placed centrally for weight distribution, and the servo is positioned for effective steerin

----

 ## 9. Power and Sensor Management